Herbal supplements: What to know before you buy

 - Herbal supplements meet certain quality standards

-- The FDA can intervene to remove dangerous products from the market
+- The FDA can remove dangerous products from the market

 However, the rules don't guarantee that herbal supplements are safe for anyone to use.

-These products can pose unexpected risks because many supplements contain active ingredients that have strong effects in the body.
-For example, taking a combination of herbal supplements or using supplements together with prescribed medications could lead to harmful, even life-threatening results.
+Herbal products can pose unexpected risks because many supplements contain active ingredients that have strong effects in the body.
+For example, taking a combination of herbal supplements or using supplements together with prescription drugs could lead to harmful, even life-threatening results.

-It's important to talk with your doctor before using herbal supplements.
+It's especially important to talk with your doctor about herbal supplements if:

 How do you know what's in herbal supplements?

-The FDA requires that the labels of all herbal supplements include this information:
+The FDA requires that supplement labels include this information:

-- The name and address of the manufacturer or distributor
+- Name and address of the manufacturer or distributor

 - Serving size, amount and active ingredient